onyxframework/http/README.md

 ## About

-Onyx::REST is an opinionated REST API framework — basically, a collection of HTTP handlers and a default HTTP::Server wrapper.
+Onyx::REST is an opinionated REST API framework — basically, a collection of HTTP handlers and the default [HTTP::Server](https://crystal-lang.org/api/HTTP/Server.html) wrapper.
 It's thoroughly designed to be as much beginner-friendly as possible, yet scale with the developer's knowledge of the [Crystal Language](https://crystal-lang.org).
-The framework itself is modular and respects configuration over convention.
+The framework itself is [SOLID](https://en.wikipedia.org/wiki/SOLID) (excluding some simplifications to reduce boilerplate code), modular (there can be multiple servers in one application and there are no top-level macros by default) and respects configuration over convention.

 ## Installation